 The hike is on Crown land and Indian reserve land and the entire trail travels through the traditional territory of the Mowachaht/Muchalaht First Nation, based in Gold River.
 The band maintains the last kilometer or so of the trail and provides a great campsite in Yuquot.
 For this they charge a trail access fee of $45 per person, payable in Yuquot.

 Except for the campsites at Yuquot there are no designated campsites on the trail, no outhouses, no bear caches and no real trail maintenance.
 There are several tidal obstacles on the trail so you will also need to be comfortable reading a tide table and planning your days around the tides.
 We carried a Personal Locator Beacon and a marine radio for safety as you are days from help out there.

 Have you hiked the Nootka Trail?
 Do you want to?
 Tell me in the comments.

-Read Next: More Coastal Backpacking Trips near Vancouver
+Read Next: More Coastal Hiking Trips near Vancouver

 Love this post?
 Pin it on Pinterest: